 Pets.
 While this may not be a huge concern for everyone, some guests choose to travel with their four-legged family members.
 Many offsite hotels offer pet-friendly options so the whole family can stay together.
 Some Disney resorts allow pets in certain rooms.
 Disney also has a pet care facility where your pet can be accommodated in the most magical of fashions.
 Having a pet on Disney property can be expensive though, as compared to an offsite location.

 How to choose?
 Making your choice definitely requires a little homework.
 The cost of the room alone should not be the only factor when choosing where to stay.
 Take a look at transportation and food options as well.
 You don’t want to spend a great deal of your vacation day traveling just to save a few dollars.
-Also consider that staying off property means you will not get Magicbands or access to Extra Magic Hours, and you must wait until 30 days out to book fastpasses rather than the 60 days that onsite guests have to book fastpass options.
+Also consider that staying off property means you will not get Magicbands or access to Extra Magic Hours.
 However, you might find your savings significant enough to make staying offsite the perfect balance of price and convenience.